KerollosRady/Bubble-Shooter-game/README.md

 - A Bubble Shooter game made using C++ and SFML. it is for 1st year computer science (FCIS) project .

-- algorithms & Physics & Math with  [Abanoub Ashraf](https://github.com/abanoubashraf686)
+- Algorithms & Physics & Math with  [Abanoub Ashraf](https://github.com/abanoubashraf686)

 - Graphic Design & GUI & Animation with [Kerollos Rady](https://github.com/KerollosRady)